rails/rails/guides/source/asset_pipeline.md

 bundle, Propshaft automatically processes all assets from the specified paths.
 This includes images, stylesheets, JavaScript files, and more.

-If you want to exclude certain directories from this process, you can use `config.assets.excluded_paths`.
-Read more about this in the [Fingerprinting section](#fingerprinting).
+If you want to exclude certain directories from this process, you can [Fingerprinting section](#fingerprinting).

 Once precompiled, these assets can be referenced by their logical path using